 The market characteristics of these three types of human activity help to clarify the distinction among them.
-Labor can be purchased or sold in the marketplace.
+Labour can be purchased or sold in the marketplace.
 Not work as an activity, but only the result of convivial work can be marketed.
 Finally, the right to operate machines and to obtain the scarce privileges that go with employment must be earned through the previous consumption of certified treatments, which take the form of a curriculum of schooling and testing along with successive jobs.

-Tools for a convivial and yet efficient society could not have been designed at an earlier stage of history.
+Tools for a convivial and vet efficient society could not have been designed at an earlier stage of history.
 We now can design the machinery for eliminating slavery without enslaving man to the machine.
 Science and technology are not bound to the peculiar notion, seemingly characteristic of the last 150 years of their application to production, that new knowledge of nature's laws has to be locked into increasingly more specialized and highly capitalized preparation of men to use them.
 The sciences, which specialized out of philosophy, have become the rationale for an increasing division of operations.
-The division of labor has finally led to the labor-saving division of tools.
-New technology is led to the labor-saving division of tools.
+The division of labour has finally led to the laboursaving division of tools.
 New technology is now used to amplify supply funnels for commodities.
 Public utilities are turned from facilities for persons into arenas for the owners of expensive tools.
-The use of science and technology constantly supports the industrial mode of production, and thereby crowds off the scene all tool shops for independent enterprise.
+The use of science and technology constantly supports the industrial mode of production, and thereby crowds off the scene all tools for independent enterprise.
 But this is not the necessary result of new scientific discoveries or of their useful application.
-It is rather the result of a total prejudice in favor of the future expansion of an industrial mode of production.
-Research teams are organized to remedy minor inefficiencies that hold up the further growth of a specific production process.
+It is rather the result of a total prejudice in favour of the future expansion of an industrial mode of production, Research teams are organized to remedy minor inefficiencies that hold up the further growth of a specific production process.
 These planned discoveries are then heralded as costly breakthroughs in the interest of further public service.
-Research is now mostly oriented toward industrial development.
-Research is now mostly oriented toward industrial development.
+Research is now mostly orientated towards industrial development.

 This unqualified identification of scientific advance with the replacement of human initiative by programmed tools springs from an ideological prejudice and is not the result of scientific analysis.
 Science could be applied for precisely the opposite purpose.
-Advanced or "high" technology could become identified with labor-sparing, work-intensive decentralized productivity.
+Advanced or 'high' technology could become identified with labour-sparing, work-intensive decentralized productivity.
 Natural and social science can be used for the creation of tools, utilities, and rules available to everyone, permitting individuals and transient associations to constantly recreate their mutual relationships and their environment with unenvisaged freedom and self-expression.